arturcarvalho/tutorial-1/README.md

 <img src="https://user-images.githubusercontent.com/300/73697486-85f84a80-4693-11ea-922f-0f134a3e9031.png" />

 Now just authorize Netlify to connect to your git hosting provider and find your repo.
 Once you do that Netlify will start building your app but it will fail—we haven't told it where to find our database yet!
 Go to "Settings" at the top and then "Build & Deploy" > "Environment".
-Click "Edit Variables" and this is where we'll paste the database connection URI we got from Heroku (note the "Key" is "DB_HOST"):
+Click "Edit Variables" and this is where we'll paste the database connection URI we got from Heroku (note the "Key" is **DB_HOST**):

 <img src="https://user-images.githubusercontent.com/300/73705038-9e735f80-46a9-11ea-9f38-17c15c2afe9a.png" />